maiste/equinoxe/README.md

 [![Documentation](https://img.shields.io/badge/documentation-online-blue?style=flat-square)](https://maiste.github.io/equinoxe)
 </div>

+## Deprecation ❄

+As I can't recreate an individual account on Equinix to improve this library, I have archived the repository.
+Feel free to fork it if you want to keep working on it and, you have access to their infrastructure.

 ## About

-**Equinoxe** is a library to interact with the Equinix [API](https://metal.equinix.com/developers/api/) (formerly known as Packet) in *OCaml*.
-Users can use it to gather information, deploy machines or manage your organization within an *OCaml* program.
+**Equinoxe** is a library to interact with the Equinix [API](https://metal.equinix.com/developers/api/) (formerly known as Packet) in _OCaml_.
+Users can use it to gather information, deploy machines or manage your organization within an _OCaml_ program.
 It comes with a CLI, `equinoxe-cli`, that packs most of the functionalities of the API.

 :warning: This repository is based on the official API but is not an official work from Equinix.
 This work is still in active development so the API **might not be stable**.

 ## Getting started

 ### Installation

 To install the **Equinoxe** via `opam`:

 ```sh
 $ opam install equinoxe
 ```

 To install the `dev` version of **Equinoxe**, you have to install it via pinning:

 ```sh
 $ opam pin add equinoxe.dev git@github.com:maiste/equinoxe
 $ opam install equinoxe